 This information should be useful for both families and households and for exploring the strengths and limitations of social surveys for research methods…

-Findings from NatCen’s 2016 British Social Attitudes survey suggests that the British public is reaching a tipping point in its views on marriage.
+Findings from British Social Attitudes 37 suggests that the British public is becoming more supportive of non-traditional families.

 Back in 1989, seven people in ten (70%) felt that people should be married if they want to have children, compared with less two in ten (17%) who disagreed.

-- It’s very useful for making comparisons over time – given that the same question has been asked in pretty much the same way for quite a few years now…
+- It’s very useful for making comparisons over time – given that the same questions have been asked in pretty much the same way over different years.

 - Representativeness seems to be OK – NatCen sampled a range of ages, and people with different political views, so we can compare all that too – no surprises here btw – the old and the conservatives are more likely to be in favour of marriage.